Electrical Refitting In Brighton, Sussex

 Established in 1935, a small family engineering firm has evolved into a successful multi million pound business, providing a wide range of products and services to local enterprises and large multi nationals alike.
 Every client enjoys and benefits from the same focused delivery approach ensuring that each and every job is completed to the highest standards

 We pay attention to detail.
-Our proven industry-leading expertise and strong focus on safety, regulation and accreditation are all key factors when choosing South East Electrical Engineering.
+Our proven industry-leading expertise and strong focus on safety, regulation and accreditation are all key factors when choosing Mittens Electrical Engineering.
 Clients often invite us to get involved early in their project design to help minimise costly design oversights.

 With over 80 years experience of delivering quality service and solutions to our clients, we always seek to enhance not just our reputation, but our partners’ too.
 Service and quality underpin everything that we do.
 Experience counts.